 --- Rollin J. Anderson

 Upon his retirement in 1988, he leased the reserves to Peak Minerals, a company formed by Mr. Wes Emerson, his close friends and family.
 Peak adopted a policy of supporting the legends and testimonials and broadened Anderson’s work through accredited research studies at many high schools, colleges and universities.
 In 2011, the Anderson Company's ownership merged with what is now known as AZOMITE Mineral Products, Inc. under the direction of Mr. Emerson as Company President.
-AZOMITE® is now available worldwide, rapidly expanding its growth in international export.
-Researchers consistently found – and continue to find – significant improvements with AZOMITE® use, lending credibility to the original legends.
-Accredited researchers continue to report benefits for plants and animals with AZOMITE®.
+Under new leadership as of 2014, the Emerson family continues to expand Mr. Emerson's Company vision.
+Researchers remain consistent in their findings citing significant improvements with AZOMITE® use — with exciting new research in development for 2020.
+AZOMITE products are now available worldwide in over seventy countries and listed by the Organic Materials Review Institute (OMRI) for use in certified organic production and processing.